On a campus in chaos, a Howard University student became a viral villain. Is he a scammer or a scapegoat?

 His job in the financial aid office was part of his work-study program, and the funds he was awarded didn’t seem out of line to him: He attended school year-round, including the summer.
 He studied abroad, resulting in additional stipends, and had wages from work-study.

-The $400,000 figure cited seemed large, said Hankerson’s attorney, James Walker, but could be accounted for via quick calculations: four years of undergrad and multiple summer terms, plus $60,000 per year for three years of law school tuition and housing.
+The $400,000 in scholarships cited seems large, said Hankerson’s attorney, James Walker, but could be accounted for via quick calculations: four years of undergrad and multiple summer terms, plus $60,000 per year for three years of law school tuition and housing.

 “We cannot provide any documents as it would hurt his legal case right now,” Walker said, declining to expound on how Hankerson spent the money.